Fake Bartonella infections

 This is a photo of real papules caused by Cat-scratch disease:

 In chronic Lyme groups, dubious photos of rashes are commonly presented as evidence of Bartonella infection.
 In reality, these photos are typically stretch marks, a common skin condition also called Striae distensae.
-According to an article on Medscape:
+According to Medscape:

 Approximately 90% of pregnant women, 70% of adolescent females, and 40% of adolescent males (many of whom participate in sports) have stretch marks.